nate-thegrate/vegan-chef/README.md

-# Nate: an aspiring vegan chef
+# An aspiring vegan chef

 This is a place to catalog my healthy plant-based recipes as I create &amp; experiment with them.